qasimza/insurance-quote-parser/README.md

 An LLM Service for Parsing Arbitrary Business Auto Insurance Quotes into a Consolidated Data Structure.

 ## Input
-Business Auto (BA) quote documents.
+Business Auto (BA) quote documents as pdfs.
+Text is extracted using the `pypdf` module and passed to openAI's `gpt-4.1-mini` model (selected for its cost, speed and accuracy).

 ## Output
 One json object per document written to `insurance_quote_parser/output` directory.
 Format specified below: